alien4cloud/alien4cloud.github.io/documentation/1.4.0/rest/controller_application-environment-controller.md

 * application/json

-### Get the id of the topology linked to the environment
+### Deprecated: Get the id of the topology linked to the environment
 ```
 GET /rest/v1/applications/{applicationId}/environments/{applicationEnvironmentId}/topology
 ```